 Little did you know, you can dye your hair with ingredients from your kitchen.
 Most herbs require boiling with water or altering in some way to work well on your hair.

-Using herbs and other natural substances to dye your hair has a plethora of benefits.
-The lack of chemicals is sure to keep your hair and scalp healthier than a salon-brand dye would.
+Using herbs and other natural substances to dye your hair has many benefits.
+Not chemicals will make your hair and scalp healthier than a salon-brand dye.
 The price, of course, is another bonus.

-When using boxed or salon dyes, you run the risk of ending up with a color that looks artificial.
-Using herbal dyes guarantees that your hair will look natural, as there are no artificial colors added.
+When using boxed or salon dyes, you risk ending up with an artificial color.
+Using herbal dyes guarantees that your hair will look natural, as no artificial colors are added.
 Remember to research the color and products you’d like to use to dye your hair to find an accurate and efficient dye recipe.